 Book your hotel in Český Krumlov now!

-The advent market in České Budějovice will also continue until the 6th January.
+The advent market in České Budějovice will also continue until the 6th January 2020 and located on one one of the largest squares in the country, Přemysl Otakar II Square.
 The square is filled with wooden stalls selling Czech food, Christmas products and handicrafts, such as advent wreaths, wooden toys, hand-blown glass, candles, decorations and more.

 Almonds, cheeses, koblížky (doughnuts), pancakes, waffles and sweets are on offer, as well as mulled wine, mead and local beers.
 There is also an ice rink and merry-go-round as well!
 The observation tower next to the ice rink has an observation deck where people can enjoy a festive treat with views over the market.